 - Do you allow sharing of demo templates between my sales groups?

 Once you understand the technical and use case-specific fit, you need to drill down on the subject of cost.

 Every use case is a little different and that will impact pricing.
 Most software demo and evaluation use cases have dynamic and transient usage graphs.
 On any given day, you never really know how much you’ll need, which is why most corporate IT organizations have a hard time supporting them.
 The good news is that many cloud providers have a usage-based billing model.
 Coming to the table with information on how many machines each team member will use at any given time will help scope the pricing conversation.
 I recommend building a few different pricing plans that support a phased rollout over a few months.

 Transitioning to the cloud is almost never done like flipping a light switch–and it’s certainly not a one-click purchase.
 But if you ask the right questions, do your homework, and ensure your requirements and success criteria are met, you’ll be on your way to successfully integrating the cloud.

-In the next part of this series, I’ll discuss how to run a successful trial once you’ve selected a couple vendors to try.
-If you’d like to skip ahead and talk directly to a Skytap Specialist, we’d welcome the opportunity to speak with you about your business.
+You can talk directly to a Skytap Specialist, we’d welcome the opportunity to speak with you about your business.